michaelmsonne/public/README.md

 These are linked from individual blog posts over on <a href="https://blog.sonnes.cloud/" target="_blank">https://blog.sonnes.cloud/</a>

 This repository contains a number of scripts that I have written or enhanced to make day-to-day life easier for system administators.
 These are provided for free to the community under an MIT License.
 An explantion or guide on how to use the scripts can be found on my blog blog.sonnes.cloud.
-It includes Scripts for Exchange/Exchange Online, Microsoft 365, Active Directory, Windows Clients/Servers and VMware which I have created/collected over time.
+It includes Scripts for Exchange/Exchange Online, Microsoft 365, Active Directory, Windows Clients/Servers, Security and VMware which I have created/collected over time.

 # Download the contents of this repository to your workstation.
 To use a script you can copy it onto your workstation and open the PowerShell window in that location.
 To read more about running PowerShell scripts, you can read this article: <a href="https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_run_with_powershell/" target="_blank">https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_run_with_powershell/</a>